Waffleer/Tournament-Discord-Bot/README.md

 		- need to check if necessary

-	- Need to make discord outputs more user freindly
+	- Need to make discord outputs more user friendly

 	- make matches have data slots for bo3 or bo5 to record results